 - We cut these into thirds and served with a selection of toppings for guests to choose from.

-This entry was posted in Recipe on May 17th, 2019 by chloewelch
+This entry was posted in Recipes on May 17th, 2019 by chloewelch

 For most pet dogs meal time isn’t very challenging time of the day.
 Typically owners only put the food bowl down and leave them to it.
 If this suits you and your dog that’s absolutely fine, but they would without a doubt not have been served food in this way in the wild.
 Instead they would have had to scavenge and hunt for their meals, keeping both mind and body active.
 If you feel like you would like to challenge your dog and enrich their daily routine, then making some changes to their meal times can be a good start.